DenizSungurtekin/Deep-Learning-Project/README.md

 # Deep Learning

-* Project 1 : Image classfication,weight sharing, auxilliary losses
+* Project 1 : Image classification,weight sharing, auxilliary losses

 The objective of this project is to test different architectures to compare two digits visible in a two-channel image.
 It aims at showing in particular the impact of weight sharing, and of the use of an auxiliary loss to help the training of the main objective.